Strategy for 2019-2021 - Performance through cycles

-YIT’s Board of Directors has confirmed YIT's new strategy for 2019–2021 in September 2018.
-The strategy and its implementation will be discussed in more detail in the Capital Markets Day to be held in Helsinki, Finland, on September 27, 2018.
-The presentations can be followed live on YIT’s website at http://www.yitgroup.com/cmd.
+YIT’s Board of Directors confirmed YIT's new strategy for 2019–2021 in September 2018.
+The strategy and its implementation were be discussed in more detail in the Capital Markets Day held in Helsinki, Finland, on September 27, 2018.
+The presentations can be found at http://www.yitgroup.com/cmd.

 Megatrends urbanisation, sustainability, and digitalisation as a basis for the strategy

 Due to urbanisation people move to growth centres and further to the metropolitan areas.
 Urban structures become more dense near the public transport hubs where cities expand upwards and underground through various versatile projects, instead of expanding horizontally.
 The importance of sustainability is emphasised as people’s mindset and legislation change.
 The circular economy gains a stronger foothold, and traditional ownership will be partly replaced by shared ownership and the sharing economy.
 The demand for renovation construction and services will increase.
 Digitalisation provides opportunities to improve customer experience and enhance productivity.
 Collecting, analysing and using data create new business opportunities.